1. Register with the EmployABILITY Development initiative Registration is very quick and can be done here;

-6. Engage students in creating a personalised employability profile using the online self-assessment tool, which takes 15-20 minutes.
+4. Upload the online self-assessment tool, which takes 15-20 minutes.
 Students receive their profile report straight away.
 Most employABILITY resources are included as embedded links, which students can access at any time.
 The tool is part of the Student Starter Kit, which students will find here;

 - You can view a sample report here.